magreiner/MMLP/README.md

 ## Containers
 Various containers were helpful during development.
 Maybe they can be useful for you, too:

-* PACS
- PACS stack based on https://www.dcm4che.org/
+* PACS Container Stack (based on https://www.dcm4che.org)
 * Dataset Generators
 * Port Redirect
 * Postprocessing